cdapio/cdap/cdap-docs/developers-manual/source/data-exploration/streams.rst

 - When addressing your streams in queries, you need to prefix the stream name with ``stream_``.
 For example, if your Stream is named ``Purchases``, then the corresponding table name is ``stream_purchases``.
 Note that the table name is all lower-case, regardless of how it was defined.
-- If your Stream name contains a ‘.’ or a ‘-‘, those characters will be converted to ‘_’ for the Hive table name.
+- If your Stream name contains a '.' or a '-', those characters will be converted to '_' for the Hive table name.
   For example, if your Stream is named ``my-stream.name``, the corresponding Hive table name will be ``stream_my_stream_name``.
+  Beware of name collisions.
+For example, ``my.stream`` will use the same Hive table name as ``my_stream``.
 - CDAP uses a custom storage handler to read Streams through Hive.
 This means that queries must be run through CDAP and not directly through Hive unless you place CDAP jars in your Hive classpath.
 This also means that Streams cannot be queried directly by Impala.
 If you wish to use Impala to explore data in a Stream, you can